Pranaytejak/Expensive-Tracker-System/README.md

 ## About
-This Expense Tracker App was developed by Ritesh Patil.
+This Expense Tracker App was developed by PRANAY TEJA KUMMARI.
 If you have any questions or concerns, feel free to contact us.